phucks/brnfck/README.md

 # brnfck
-Brainfuck interpreter written in TypeScript
+Brainfuck interpreter written in TypeScript.
+It interprets vanilla Brainfuck, no fancy stuff!

 Usage for ASCII input:
 ```bash